Acoustic-travel/House_price_prediction/README.md

 ## Model Implementation

 ### Dataset
-For this project, we used the  from Kaggle.
+For this project, we used the dataset from Kaggle.

 ### Model Selection and Training
 We implemented a LinearRegression is a machine learning algorithm used for predicting a continuous target variable based on linear relationships between features and target.
 The model was trained using the dataset and saved in the `models/train_model.pkl` file.

-## Code Structure
-The project's code structure is as follows:

 ## Code Structure

 ### The project's code structure is as follows:
 - `app.py`: The main Flask application file, handling routing and model integration.